What are Scholarships and How Do They Work? (Guide)

 Students might receive the money directly as a check in their name.
 In other cases, the money is given to the student’s school.
-In these cases, the student would then pay the school for the difference on any money owed for tuition, fees, room and board.
+When that happens, the student would then pay the school for the difference in any money owed for tuition, fees, room, and board.
 If the scholarships and other forms of financial aid are enough to cover the direct college costs, the excess money is refunded to the student.

 Where Do Scholarships Come From?

 Scholarships come from a variety of different sources, including clubs, organizations, charities, foundations, businesses, colleges and universities, the government, and individuals.
 Colleges and universities offer financial assistance in the form of merit aid as well, so don’t forget to contact the schools you are considering to see if you qualify for any merit aid.